xs2315/5293_hw1/README.md

 # 5293_hw1
 ### Work Flow
-1. Read image data and
-2. Turn rgb color information to L*a*b* color space in one-dimensional array.
+1. Use read_img function to read image data and turn rgb color space to L*a*b* color space in one-dimensional array.
 For the  L*a*b* color space, L* represents luminance, a*  represents the color opponent green–red and b*  represents the color opponent blue–yellow.
-2. Use k-means algorithm to classify color to different category.
+3. Use k-means algorithm to classify color to different category.
-3. Separate different category color, turn into True/False matrix for next step.
+4. Separate different category color, turn into True/False matrix for next step.
-4. Check coverage from top left to right bottom, if coverage in scope, then set position as target area.
+5. Check coverage from top left to right bottom, if coverage in scope, then set position as target area and output face segmentation result with bounding box surrounding  the target area.

 ### Variables explain
 | variables | meaning |